docweirdo/verplant/README.md

 * dedicated room booking and/or ressource management ([Booked Scheduler](https://github.com/effgarces/BookedScheduler))
 * pretty much anything not needed for an MVP with the features described above in *Functionality*

-The name of the project is german for: someone or something being planned (out) or scheduled (out), but also somenone being chaotic, confused or spaced out
+The name of the project is german for: someone or something being planned (out) or scheduled (out), but also somenone being chaotic, confused or unorganized

 ### TODO
 * Fix/Streamline Mobile Layout